GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 [Rate Limited Hybrid Handoff]({{site.baseurl}}/images/hybrid-handoff-limited.png)

-## `:proof_address` - Address verification rate limiter
+## Address verification rate limiter

 ### Description
 This is the rate limiter for the address verification step.
+It is referred to in code via `:proof_address` and the `RateLimiter` class.

 By default, the user is allowed 5 attempts in 6 hours.

 ### Config Settings
 - `proof_address_max_attempts` - The maximum number of times that a